• info@nandu.org.cn

 The philanthropy sector in China is going through a fast growth phase with lots of different forms and approaches of philanthropy happening at the same time.
 The ecosystem is at an embryonic stage.
 The main trends include the more important role and bigger impact of internet and IT in philanthropy; the taking-off of new forms of philanthropy such as social enterprise, venture philanthropy and impact investing; increased enthusiasm of entrepreneurs in philanthropy; an emerging force of NGOs established and working at county level across the country; and increased government budget spend on buying public services from NGOs.
 Regarding challenges, the philanthropy sector faces a significant shortage of talent, lack of funding and support for infrastructure, difficulty in achieving impact at a scaled-up level and engaging the public effectively.

-4- One of your key values is that you are rooted in civil society and you are dedicated to supporting social innovation of grassroots NPOS.
+4- One of your key values is that you are rooted in third sector and you are dedicated to supporting social innovation of grassroots NPOS.
 How do you believe philanthropy can best encourage innovation at the grassroots?

 We believe solutions come from those who are close to the problem.
 What we need to do is to find those grassroots NPOs and social entrepreneurs who are close to the problem and then support them.